tsujisalju/portfolio/src/logs/between-two-ends.md

 Sometimes I really just don't know how things could ever work out.

-I'm on my second year of my degree in Software Engineering, and on the side I also freelancing as an illustrator.
+I'm on my second year of my degree in Software Engineering, and on the side I also do freelancing as an illustrator.
 I enjoy both programming and doing art.

 As much as I try to convince myself that I can somehow blend the two together, in reality they're just oil and water.